CanarysAutomations/automate-branch-rules-cli/README.md

 5. Skip the remaining part of this section if you are only planning to **Remove** the branch protection rule.

 6. Provide value for **add_codeowners_file** as **True** if you need to add or update **CODEOWNERS** file which is required for branch rule **Require review from Code Owners** else keep it as **False**

-   Note: Also configure the **CODEOWNERS** file in this repo for this to be done.
-To learn how the configure **CODEOWNERS** [click here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners)
+   *Note: Also configure the **CODEOWNERS** file in this repo for this to be done.
+To learn how the configure **CODEOWNERS** [click here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners)*

+   ![add-code-owners(./readme-files/add-code-owners.png)

 7. Provide value for **signed_commit** as **True** if you need branch rule **Require signed commits** else keep it as **False**.

    ![signed-commit](./readme-files/signed-commit.png)